 Application for Planning Permission 20/02743/FUL at Land 16 Metres North East Of, 2 Allan Park Crescent, Edinburgh.

-Item number

-Report number

-Wards
+New 3 bedroom dwelling house (as amended).

-B09 - Fountainbridge/Craiglockhart
+ltem number Report number Wards B09 - Fountainbridge/Craiglockhart

 The proposal replaces a set of garages which do not contribute positively to the area.
 The proposal is acceptable in its scale, form and design and will not have a detrimental impact on neighbouring amenity.
 The proposal complies with relevant policies in the Local Development Plan.
 The proposal infringes guidance in relation to its position on the site, garden depth and the design of dormer windows.
 However, these infringements will not result in adverse harm and are acceptable.
 There are no material considerations that would outweigh this conclusion.